Eu Parliament

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Call this FIRST when you have many tools available and want to see the option set (not just one answer).'
-This provides strong when-to-use guidance and implies when not to use it.
+Explicitly says 'Call this FIRST when you have many tools available and want to see the option set (not just one answer)' and mentions the tool returns tools ready to call.
+Does not explicitly state when not to use, but context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.